33rd Guards Rifle Division: Fighting in the Don Bend

 Paulus' two pincers made substantial advances on July 24.
-His two motorized divisions sliced through the 192nd Rifle Division on the Army's left wing and moved more than 50km southeast to within 10km of Kalach.
-16th Panzer and the 113rd Infantry Division penetrated the center of the line and forced Kolpakchi's forces back another 15km towards the Don; 33rd Guards reported it was in battle with a group of 150 tanks.
+His two motorized divisions sliced through the 192nd Rifle Division on the Army's left wing and moved more than 50 km southeast to within 10 km of Kalach.
+16th Panzer and the 113th Infantry Division penetrated the center of the line and forced Kolpakchi's forces back another 15 km towards the Don; 33rd Guards reported it was in battle with a group of 150 tanks.
 By the end of the day the division was loosely encircled on the high ground in the Maiorovskii region along with portions of the 192nd and 184th Rifle Divisions plus the 40th Tank Brigade and 644th Tank Battalion.
 At this critical moment XIV Panzer Corps had to slow its advance due to acute fuel shortages and stiff resistance north of Kalach.
 Col. K. A. Zhuravlyov, chief of 62nd Army's operations department, was flown in to take command of the encircled units.
 Kolpakchi began organizing counterattacks by most of the 13th Tank Corps to break through 16th Panzer while Zhuravlyov, who was out of communication with the rear, ordered his group to break out northward toward Kletskaya.